banisterious/obsidian-canvas-roots/docs/planning/universal-media-linking.md

 - Implemented Phase 3.5: Media Folder Filter (settings, UI, and filter logic)
 - Renamed "Browse Gallery" to "Linked Media Gallery" for UX clarity
 - Added in-modal toggle for media folder filter to Linked Media Gallery and Find Unlinked modals
+- **SVG export with avatars now works for large trees (100+ avatars)**:
+  - Avatar images downscaled to 150px max
+  - Converted to JPEG at 85% quality (much smaller than PNG)
+  - 50ms delay between images for garbage collection
+  - Warning with depth limit suggestion for large exports

 ---